benjaminheath238/Minecraft-Data-Generator/README.md

 ## Installation

-MCDG requires [Neutron](https://github.com/benjaminheath238/Neutron) and uses [Apache Maven](https://maven.apache.org/) as the build tool both of which must be installed for the following to function.
+MCDG requires [Neutron](https://github.com/benjaminheath238/Neutron), uses [Apache Maven](https://maven.apache.org/) as the build tool and uses Java 17 all of which must be installed for the following to function.

 1. Download the source code either directly from [GitHub](https://github.com/benjaminheath238/Minecraft-Data-Generator/archive/refs/heads/master.zip) or by using `got clone https://github.com/benjaminheath238/Minecraft-Data-Generator.git`
-2. If the code was downloaded from GitHub the zip file must be unzipped
+    * If the code was downloaded from GitHub the zip file must be unzipped
-3. Enter the downloaded folder containing the `pom.xml`
+2. Enter the downloaded folder containing the `pom.xml`
-4. Enter `mvn clean compile assembly:single` into the shell/terminal
+3. Enter `mvn clean compile assembly:single` into the shell/terminal
-5. Collect the jar from `target/mcdg-X.x-jar-with-dependencies.jar`
+4. Collect the jar from `target/mcdg-X.x-jar-with-dependencies.jar`
-6. Run the jar using `java -jar mcdg-X.x-jar-with-dependencies.jar` in the folder containing the mod assets (`resources/`)
+5. Run the jar using `java -jar mcdg-X.x-jar-with-dependencies.jar` in the folder containing the mod assets (`resources/`)

 ---

 ## General Infomation

 MCDG requires a mod id and a file to function.
-The file should contain options for what the program is to do for more infomation of what options are allowed see section MCTG and MCFG.
+The file should contain options for what the program is to do for more infomation of what options are allowed see sections MCTG and MCFG.
 The File is parsed from top to bottom and supports the following;

 * sections defined using `[name]`
 * sub-sections defined using `[name.subname]`